Mr-Milk/SpatialTis/README.md

 data = data.config_file('./metadata.csv', channel_col='channel', marker_col='marker')
 ```

 Now you can generate the anndata object, if you work on linux and macOS, you can try to set `mp=True` to enable parallellism.
+The default is to take convex hull of cell shape to minimize the representing points of a cell, the underlying assumption is that most of the cell shape is round.
+If your cell has antennaes like a neuron cell, you can set `polygonize='concave'`, but this will dramatically increase the processing time.
+It's recommended to set as 'convex', since there is almost no difference in downstream analysis, only advantage is the visualization of ROI are more close to real.

 ```python
 adata = data.to_anndata(mp=True)